Lou Gehrig: Statistical accomplishments

-He also holds the baseball record for most seasons with 400 total bases or more, accomplishing this feat five times in his career.
+Gehrig also holds the baseball record for most seasons with 400 total bases or more, accomplishing this feat five times in his career.
 He batted fourth in the lineup behind Ruth, making intentionally walking Ruth counterproductive for opposing pitchers.

 Lefty Grove, one of the AL's best pitchers during Gehrig's playing days who often threw the ball at batters, refrained from doing so to Gehrig.
 "You can never tell what that big fellow will do if you get him mad at you," Grove explained.

 Comparisons with Ruth

 Unlike Ruth, Gehrig had the physique of a power hitter.
 Ruth usually hit home runs as high fly balls, while Gehrig's were line drives.
-During the 10 seasons (1925–1934) in which Gehrig and Ruth were teammates and next to each other in the batting order and played a majority of the games, Gehrig had more home runs than Ruth only once, in 1934 (Ruth's last year with the Yankees, as a 39-year-old), when he hit 49 to Ruth's 22 (Ruth played 125 games that year, and a handful in 1935 before retiring).
+During the ten seasons (1925–1934) in which Gehrig and Ruth were teammates and next to each other in the batting order and played a majority of the games, Gehrig had more home runs than Ruth only once, in 1934 (Ruth's last year with the Yankees, as a 39-year-old), when he hit 49 to Ruth's 22 (Ruth played 125 games that year, and a handful in 1935 before retiring).
 They tied at 46 in 1931.
 Ruth had 424 home runs compared to Gehrig's 347; however, Gehrig outpaced Ruth in RBIs, 1,436 to 1,316.
 Gehrig had a .343 batting average, compared to .338 for Ruth, during this period.

-Hall of Fame
+Election to the Baseball Hall of Fame

 During a winter meeting of the Baseball Writers' Association on December 7, 1939, Gehrig was elected to the Baseball Hall of Fame in a special election related to his illness.
-At age 36, he was the youngest player to be so honored to date (that figure was surpassed by Sandy Koufax in 1972).
-He never had a formal induction ceremony.
-On July 28, 2013, Gehrig and 11 other deceased ballplayers, including Rogers Hornsby, received a special tribute during the induction ceremony, held during "Hall of Fame Induction Weekend", July 26–29 in Cooperstown, New York.
+At age 36, he was the youngest player to be so honored (since surpassed by Sandy Koufax, who was five months younger than Gehrig at the time of his election in 1972).

+Gehrig never had a formal induction ceremony.
+On July 28, 2013, he and 11 other deceased ballplayers received a special tribute during the induction ceremony, held during "Hall of Fame Induction Weekend" in Cooperstown, New York.

 Monument

-The Yankees dedicated a monument to Gehrig in center field at Yankee Stadium on July 6, 1941; the shrine lauded him as "A man, a gentleman and a great ballplayer whose amazing record of 2,130 consecutive games should stand for all time."
+The Yankees dedicated a monument to Gehrig in center field at Yankee Stadium on July 6, 1941; the shrine lauded him as, "A man, a gentleman and a great ballplayer whose amazing record of 2,130 consecutive games should stand for all time."
 Gehrig's monument joined the one placed there in 1932 to Miller Huggins, which would eventually be followed by Babe Ruth's in 1949.